How To Take Bad Smells Out Of Clothes Without Washing Them

 Another option to remove bad smells from clothes without washing them is to pop them in the freezer.

 I know, I know.
 First I suggested vodka and now I’m suggesting freezing your favourite clothes.
 But trust me on this!
-Freezing your clothes does remove bad or musty odours, as the freezing process kills the bacteria responsible for causing the stench.
+Freezing your clothes can reduce bad or musty odours, because the freezing process slows down the odour-causing bacteria and helps neutralise smells temporarily.

 Whilst it’s not such a quick fix as spritzing some vodka or hanging your clothes on your washing line on a blustery day, the freezer is surprisingly effective.